RALtoday City Guide Live Banner

 Glenwood South

 From 1857 to 1907, the Glenwood-Brooklyn Historic District marked the beginning of the suburbanization north of city limits.
-The Glenwood district now boasts art galleries, restaurants, and night-life venues.
+Glenwood South now boasts art galleries, restaurants, and night-life venues.

 Boylan Avenue — Boylan Avenue is named after William Montfort Boylan.
-William sold his property to the Greater Raleigh Land Company, which decided to divide the land into subplots for other houses in 1907.
-This area eventually become the historic Boylan Heights neighborhood that surrounds the Heights House Hotel, a now transformed boutique hotel, originally commissioned in 1858 by William and completed 1860.
+Boylan sold his property to the Greater Raleigh Land Company, which decided to divide the land into subplots for other houses in 1907.
+This area eventually became the historic Boylan Heights neighborhood that surrounds the Heights House Hotel, a now-transformed boutique hotel, originally commissioned in 1858 by Boylan and completed in 1860.

-Oberlin Road — In 1870, New Hillsboro Road was renamed Oberlin Road, presumptively named after James H. Harris, a former enslaved person and civil rights advocate who attended Oberlin College in Ohio.
+Oberlin Road — In 1870, New Hillsboro Road was renamed Oberlin Road, presumedly named after James H. Harris, a former enslaved person and civil rights advocate who attended Oberlin College in Ohio.

 Peace Street — In 1857, the Peace Institute (now William Peace University) was established.
 The school offered education for women in high school to college and to boys and girls in primary grades.
 The university and street was named in honor of William Peace.

-St. Mary’s Street — Saint Mary’s College, now Saint Mary’s School, was established in 1842 and is the oldest continuously activity school in Raleigh school in Raleigh.
-The street was named after the private, independent Episcopal college-preparatory, boarding, and day school for girls in grades 9 to12.
+St. Mary’s Street — Saint Mary’s College, now Saint Mary’s School, was established in 1842 and is the oldest continuously operating school in Raleigh.
+The street was named after the private, independent Episcopal college-preparatory, boarding, and day school for girls in grades 9 to 12.

 Willard Place — Neighboring Boylan Avenue, this street is named after the forester, botanist, and UNC graduate William Willard Ashe.
-William was an explorer who made thousands of plant discoveries and grew up in the historic Elmwood estate on North Boylan Avenue.
-William’s estate can still be viewed (for now) behind the AC Hotel on Willard Place.
+Ashe was an explorer who made thousands of plant discoveries and grew up in the historic Elmwood estate on North Boylan Avenue.
+Ashe’s estate can still be viewed (for now) behind the AC Hotel on Willard Place.

 A photo of Lead Mine Road.

-Shopping centers, neighborhoods, and busnesses line Lead Mine Road.
+Shopping centers, neighborhoods, and businesses line Lead Mine Road.

 Photo by RALtoday